The Dr. Layne Norton Podcast

 Overtraining does not directly impair hypertrophy through any known mechanism.
 It hurts indirectly by increasing injury risk, reducing motivation, and producing low-quality training sessions.

-"I think overtraining negatively impacts hypertrophy in an indirect way, which is if you're overreaching or overtraining a lot, you're more likely to get injured, which is going to keep you out of the gym.
+"I don't think that's ever been shown in the literature and I don't even know if that's a thing.
+I would kind of be surprised.
+I think overtraining negatively impacts hypertrophy in an indirect way, which is if you're overreaching or overtraining a lot, you're more likely to get injured, which is going to keep you out of the gym.
 You are going to lose drive and motivation to train and"

 Muscle damage and soreness are not required for growth: they attenuate rapidly after the first session